arcus-azure/arcus.observability/docs/features/correlation.md

 The `Arcus.Observability.Correlation` library provides a way to get access to correlation information across your application.
 What it **DOES NOT** provide is how this correlation information is initially set.

-It uses the the Microsoft dependency injection mechanism to register an `ICorrelationInfoAccessor` implementation that is available.
+It uses the the Microsoft dependency injection mechanism to register an `ICorrelationInfoAccessor` and `ICorrelationInfoAccessor<>` implementation that is available.

 **Example**